 What is the 20/4/10 Rule?

-Problems with 20/4/10 Rule
+Imperfections with the 20/4/10 Rule

-Conclusion: Check and then Recheck the Numbers
+Conclusion: Check and Recheck the Numbers